vijithassar/listcompose/README.md

 JavaScript code can be written in a [functional style](https://en.wikipedia.org/wiki/Functional_programming).
 This relies on:

 1. [array iteration methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods), which traverse an array while operating on it
-2. [function composition](https://en.wikipedia.org/wiki/Function_composition), in which JavaScript's [first class functions](https://en.wikipedia.org/wiki/First-class_function) are used as the inputs and outputs to other functions such that small, clean, stable pieces of functionality can be combined to create powerful aggregates.
+2. [function composition](https://en.wikipedia.org/wiki/Function_composition), in which JavaScript's [first class functions](https://en.wikipedia.org/wiki/First-class_function) are used as the inputs and outputs to other functions such that small, clean, stable pieces of functionality can be combined to create powerful aggregates

-But typically we write function compositions as follows:
+Typically we write function compositions as follows:

 ```javascript
 // compose functions f and g